Macleod Football Club: Junior club

 In the late 1980s under Jim Smith (MJFC) and Bob Crowley (MCC) a lot of work was done with assistance from local and federal government to extend the building at Macleod Park for it to become our permanent home ground with Winsor as our secondary ground.
 Since then two further extensions have taken place at Macleod Park.
 It was always anticipated to build a function room upstairs unfortunately to this day that has not happened.

 Up until the early 1990s the club had been losing players at the U/15 and Colts age group to other strong clubs in the area, to stop this it was decided to establish a relationship with a Senior Club and enter a U/19 team into the DVFL.

-Lead by Bruce McDonald and his team in 1992 the link was established with the Macleod Football Club.
+Led by Bruce McDonald and his team in 1992 the link was established with the Macleod Football Club.
 Both clubs have never looked back from that move.
 In their 2nd year the U/19’S under Jamie Boland went onto win their first flag.
 The four Colt Divisions one Premierships (1999–2002) can also attest to this.
 In addition, Macleod Seniors going from bottom of the ladder to making the finals in 1998 the first time since 1985.

 Both clubs still operate as a separate identities, but are linked strongly together, with a fantastic relationship that continues to build every year.

 In all this, the Club Jumper had changed 5 times.
 The club has each jumper framed and displayed in its Club Rooms.

 In 2013 the club stood alone and contributed $25k to $220k project by local/state and federal government to have the lights upgraded at Macleod Park.
 These lights are sensational and to that point the YJFL used Macleod Park for their U/16's and U/18's Girls competition.
 In 2014 the lights at Winsor were also upgraded although at a low cost and by volunteers of the club.
 The latest upgrade in 2017 was Asphalting the Carpark.

 Over the history of the club, it has an exceptional record of some 19 players including an umpire that went onto VFL/AFL representation.
 At one stage, the club was represented with five players playing in the same AFL round.
 These players are all displayed in MJFC club rooms.

 The Macleod Juniors has always been lucky to have been surrounded by good people involved in some way shape or form, from President – Committee – Coaches and Just the Volunteers in all other aspects of getting a team on the ground and making the club to what it is today.
 Everyone who has been involved no matter how big or small should sit back and give themselves a pat on the back.